 This to say, forget the studies, forget the data, forget what others say about accents and how they can impact your career.
 Your accent is unique to you, and because of it, you may just gain additional opportunities!
 Be confident about it, embrace it, and view it as a strength, because it is.
 The only thing your accent says about you is that you are bilingual and if that doesn’t speak to your intelligence, I don’t know what does!

 Tips for non-native professionals

 Keep in mind that your accent is what represents your heritage, your culture, your country.
-However, if you are sometimes concerned about your accent and the way it comes off when you are speaking, here are some of the things that I have learned.
+However, if you are sometimes concerned about the way it comes off when you are speaking, here are some of the things that I have learned.

 1. Slow done